DaGr8Nave/SmartHeart/README.md

 # Heart-and-Mind
-IRT Project for analyzing EKG with CNN
+IRT Project for analyzing EKG with CNN \n
 Started by Evan Wen and JP Salvatore